-Christoph Ann holds the chair for Corporate and IP Law at the Technische Universität München (TUM), School of Management.
-Professor Ann holds law degrees from both, Germany and the US (LL.M., Duke Law ’88).
+Professor Christoph Ann holds the chair for Corporate and IP Law at the Technische Universität München (TUM), School of Management.
+Professor Ann holds law degrees from both, Germany and the U.S. (LLM, Duke Law '88).
 Before coming to Munich, he practiced as an attorney in Munich and Erlangen and from 2000-2003 taught IP law as a full Professor of Law at the University of Freiburg.
-From 2001-2003 he also served as a judge on the Mannheim District Court’s IP infringement panel which has jurisdiction over the state of Baden-Württemberg, Germany’s second most important patent infringement panel.
+From 2001-2003 he also served as a judge on the Mannheim District Court's IP infringement panel which has jurisdiction over the state of Baden-Württemberg, Germany's second most important patent infringement panel.
 Professor Ann has published five books and more than 100 articles and contributions to books.
 His interests focus on European and International Technology Protection (Patents & Trade Secrets) including Licensing and Competition Law including the respective business contexts and environments.
 Professor Ann is a listed Neutral with the WIPO Arbitration and Mediation Center, a chairman of the Nuremberg Chamber of Commerce’s Standing Court of Commercial Arbitration and an arbitrator for the ICC, UNCITRAL, and the German Arbitration Institution (DIS).

 Professor Robert Brauneis is Professor of Law and Co-Director of the Intellectual Property Law Program at the George Washington University Law School, where he teaches copyright, trademark, and international intellectual property law.
 He is the co-author of Copyright Law: A Contemporary Approach (West 2012), and of numerous articles on copyright law, trademark law, and the constitutional law of takings.
 After graduating from law school, he served as a law clerk to Judge Stephen G. Breyer of the U.S. Court of Appeals for the First Circuit (now Justice Breyer), and to Justice David H. Souter on the U.S. Supreme Court.
 Professor Brauneis has also served as an assistant corporation counsel for the city of Chicago.
 Professor Brauneis holds a B.A. from the University of California at Santa Cruz and a J.D. from Harvard University.

-Professor Dan L. Burk (Patents, Technology and Society)
+Professor Dan L. Burk (International IP Exhaustion)

-Dan Burk is the Chancellor’s Professor of Law at the University of California, Irvine, where he teaches courses in patent, copyright, and biotechnology law.
+Professor Dan Burk is the Chancellor’s Professor of Law at the University of California, Irvine, where he teaches courses in patent, copyright, and biotechnology law.
 An internationally prominent authority on issues of intellectual property, he is the author of numerous papers on the legal and societal impact of new technologies, including articles on scientific misconduct, on the regulation of biotechnology, and on the intellectual property implications of global computer networks.
 Professor Burk holds a B.S. in Microbiology (1985) from Brigham Young University, an M.S. in Molecular Biology and Biochemistry (1987) from Northwestern University, a J.D.
 (1990) from Arizona State University, and a J.S.M.
 (1994) from Stanford University.
 He has previously taught at the University of Minnesota, Seton Hall University, George Mason University, Cardozo Law School, University of Toronto, the University of California, Berkeley, the Ohio State University Programme at Oxford, and at the Program for Management in the Network Economy at the Universita Cattolica del Sacro Cuore in Piacenza, Italy.

 Professor Catherine Sun (Chinese Intellectual Property Law)